Template Variables

 Variable Picker

-We provide a picker UI for users to search and explore available variables.
+The variable picker UI lets users search and explore available variables.

 Variable Builder